07 Jan Do You Need To Review Your Multiple Wills in Ontario?

 Two wills are often used to divide assets that require probate from those that do not.
 This is so that the probate tax will be calculated only on the value of assets in the first will.
-In other words, this allows people to limit assets that are taxed and save money.
+In other words, dual wills allow people to limit assets that are taxed and save money.

 Multiple wills are often used in situations where an individual owns shares in a private corporation.
 Such individuals are often advised to enter into multiple wills (or dual wills) as an effective tool to minimize the amount of Probate Fees and Estate Administration Tax payable.